eduardbeutel/treeiter/Readme.md

         .when(predicate(node,path)).skip() // skips the whole subtree starting with the node the predicate matches .when(predicate(node,path)).ignore() // skips an element but the iteration continues with its children .execute()

+Designed by Eduard Beutel and Grebiel Ifill.
+A generic implementation can be found at [https://github.com/ifillbrito/trees](https://github.com/ifillbrito/trees)